blynkkk/blynkkk.github.io/Troubleshooting.md

 ***Note:*** This also applies to the BLYNK_READ & BLYNK_WRITE handlers!

 ***SOLUTION:***
-If you need to perform actions in time intervals - use timers, for example SimpleTimer library, which is included in Blynk Library.
-Check [this example](https://github.com/blynkkk/blynk-library/blob/master/examples/GettingStarted/PushData/PushData.ino) to see how it can be done.
+If you need to perform actions in time intervals - use timers, for example [BlynkTimer](./BlynkFirmware.md#blynktimer).

 ## Flood Error